How to Do Romanian Deadlift: Complete Form Guide

 Hold a dumbbell over your hips and squeeze your hamstrings and glutes to thrust the weight up.
 Start light and work your way up.

-This is a great exercise to add to any leg day routine!
+This is a great exercise to add to any leg day routine or structured leg workouts.

 Single-Leg Romanian Deadlift